TheSkyentist/GELATO/README.md

 * FThresh: F-test threshold to incorproate additional model parameters.
 * NProcess: Number of processes to open with python multiprocessing.
 Set equal to 1 to use only a single thread.
 * Plotting: Produce plots or not.
+* PlotComp: To plot only the components of the fit or the total fit.
 * Concatenate: To concatenate the results of a multiple HQUAILS run or not.
 * EmissionLines: Dictionary of emission lines to be fit by HQUAILS.
 The structure of this dictionary is crucial to the operation of HQUAILS.
 The following section details the format of this dictionary.